 April 11 - Nº 101 1 Samuel 25

 Looking back over the past 24 hours, would you want God to treat you the way you treated others?
-Who were you most like in this story: Nabal—who was foolish and mean; David—who was reckless in seeking revenge; Abigail—who was wise and gentle?
+Who are you most like in this story: Nabal—who was foolish and mean; David—who was reckless in wanting revenge; Abigail—who was wise and gentle?
 How we deal with others definitely affects the way God deals with us.